 "The League having expired, there are no Members of the League who can claim rights in respect of the administration of the Territory.
-And finally, there is no State legally competent to refer disputes relating to the interpretation of the application of the provisions of the Mandate to the International Court of Justice, the competence to do so having been limited by Article 7 of the Mandate to Members of the League".
-5
+And finally, there is no State legally competent to refer disputes relating to the interpretation or the application of the provisions of the Mandate to the International Court of Justice, the competence to do so having been limited by Article 7 of the Mandate to Members of the League".

-With regard to the rights of the peoples of South West Africa, Dr. Steyn again mentioned the rights of Member States to participate as Members in the League's supervision of the Mandates and he referred to Articles II (2) and I9 of the Covenant, under which
+With regard to the rights of the peoples of South West Africa, Dr. Steyn again mentioned the rights of Member States to participate as Members in the League's supervision of the Mandates and he referred to Articles 11 (2) and 19 of the Covenant, under which